desaiashu/maya/README.md

 In progress:

-- Group protocols
+- Build group protocols
-- Move over to assistants?
+- Experiment with deeper trained bots

 Next up:

 - Testflight
-- Build more discussion protocols
 - Force participant set for certain protocols, allow others
 - Adding other humans in chat
 - Handle rapid chats - ie. if you message a string of messages the server should wait, adjust and not double respond